 The school building is all on one level.
 Where there is a big step a ramp is in place.
-There is a nurture room in the EYFS department, a SEN Resource room and a Private Speech Therapist who visits weekly.
+There is a nurture room in the EYFS department, a SEN Resource room and a Speech & Language Therapist (employed by the local authority) who visits weekly.
 There is 1 disabled toilet off the Year 1 corridor and 3 shower/changing facilities (1 nursery, 1 reception and 1 Year 1)